bcharles/progress-bar/readme.txt

 * adds brightness function to create custom gradients on the fly based on the start color with the gradient parameter
 * adds endcolor prameter to create custom gradients
 * updates readme file with full usage instructions
+* adds a flat option to display the progress bar with no inner shadow as suggested by Ciprian Popescu [here](http://wordpress.org/support/topic/iris-colour-picker-for-bar-color?replies=13#post-3729300)

 **1.0.5**